Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 gameAddress = scriptAddress . gameValidator
 ```

 Now, as preparation for the off-chain code, we will always need to find the right UTxO.
-We write this helper function findGameOutput:
+We write this helper function ```findGameOutput```:

 ```haskell
 findGameOutput :: Game -> Contract w s Text (Maybe (TxOutRef, ChainIndexTxOut, GameDatum))